-The risk of flooding in a 1 in 50 year storm is moderately significant in 2020 and 2050.
-This is because our computer model of the sewer network indicate for 2020 that approximately 40 - 50 properties within this wastewater system are in areas that could flood by water escaping from sewers.
-This model prediction increases the number of properties in areas at risk from flooding to approximately 70 - 70 by 2050.
+The risk of flooding in a 1 in 50 year storm is not significant in 2020 or 2050.
+This is because our computer model of the sewer network indicate for 2020 that approximately 50 - 60 properties within this wastewater system are in areas that could flood by water escaping from sewers.